Lokesh002cse/imdb-clone/README.md

 ```

 ### Start the Flask application

 ```
 python app.py
 ```

 The app.py script will handle creating the database table and loading the data from movies.json into the movies table.

 The server will be accessible at ``` http://localhost:5000```.

 ## Frontend Setup (ReactJS)
 ### Install Dependencies
-Navigate to the frontend/ directory and install the required Node.js packages:
+Navigate to the  directory/folder and install the required Node.js packages:
 ```
-npx create-react-app frontend
+npx create-react-app
-cd frontend
+cd imdb-clone
 npm install
 ```
 ### Start the ReactJS Development Server